Individuals over 17 who wish to explore issues related to their gender identity, which may include any degree of transgender expression.

 Ask your health care provider to fill out the CAMH adult referral form.
-It should be faxed to Access CAMH at 416 979-6815.
+Here is a link to the online referral form.
+Forms should be faxed to Access CAMH at 416 979-6815.
 If you have any questions about the referral process, call Access CAMH at 416 535-8501 and press 2.

 For individuals, consultation and support may include:

 If you are interested in accessing LGBTQ2S affirmative psychotherapy, please check the service provider listing at Rainbow Health Ontario to find out options for psychotherapy in your region.